Expert Legal Representation for High-Net Worth Families

 LinkedIn: /in/johnmccarthysolicitor/

-is a seasoned solicitor with almost 20 years of experience, specialises in personal injury and medical negligence claims, focusing particularly on high-value compensation cases.
+John McCarthy is a seasoned solicitor with more than 20 years of experience, specialises in personal injury and medical negligence claims, focusing particularly on high-value compensation cases.
 His extensive litigation experience spans Circuit Court, High Court and Supreme Court levels.

 John's practice involves a diverse range of cases, from personal injury and wrongful death to property damage, defective products, professional negligence and judicial reviews.